csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 Gromacs uses the particle-mesh Ewald (PME) algorithms to treat the long-ranged component of the non-bonded interaction.
 Because the algorithm uses a 3D FFT that requires global communication, its parallel efficiency gets worse as more ranks participate.

-As a study case of MPI communication cost, I consider 50 MPI processes.
+As a study case of MPI communication cost, 50 MPI processes are considered.
 All the MPI processes are Xeon-2640v4.
-Then, I varies the number of MPI ranks dedicated for PME work and benchmark MD performance.
+Then, the number of MPI ranks dedicated for PME work are varied.

+Benchmarking MD performance:
 <figure>
   <img src="https://github.com/csci596-2020/Gromacs-benchmark/blob/main/MPI_PME_xeonv4.png"/>
 </figure>

 The table below breaks down the computing cost into the cost of each major component.
 The cost is measured in the total Sum of Giga-Cycles.
-Note that 50MPI-5PME means among 50 MPI ranks, 5 ranks are dedicated for PME calculation and 45 ranks are used for particle-particle interaction (PP),50MPI-0PME means no seperate ranks for PME calculations.
+Note that 50MPI-5PME means among 50 MPI ranks, 5 ranks are dedicated for PME calculation and 45 ranks are used for particle-particle interaction (PP), 50MPI-0PME means no seperate ranks for PME calculations.

 | Computing  | 50MPI-5PME | 50MPI-20E |  50MPI-0PME |